-The following sections describes data sources and cost estimation assumptions for individual unit processes.
+The following sections describe data sources and cost estimation assumptions for individual unit processes.
 Detailed capital costs for each system are listed in Appendix B. All costs are presented in 2016 dollars unless otherwise noted.

+Several of the process technologies evaluated are not yet widely deployed in commercial applications.
+Cost estimation methods specific to the 0.025 to 0.05 MGD process scale were not in all cases available, and there is uncertainty regarding how some of the unit costs will vary at the building and district scale.
+Subsections within Section 3.3 make explicit note of such instances, referring readers to discussion of specific concerns in Section A.2.3.

 Full System Costs

-Several costs are estimated based on the full treatment system, and are not assigned to individual unit processes.
+Several costs were estimated based on the full treatment system, and are not assigned to individual unit processes.

-The labor rate was determined using the average of seven (2016 labor rates for construction trades related to WRRF construction (U.S. DOL 2017).
+The labor rate was determined using the average of seven 2016 labor rates for construction trades related to WRRF construction (U.S. DOL 2017).
 The seven labor categories we used and their labor rates in 2016 $ were:

 First-Line Supervisor of Construction Trades: $34.38/hr